 The College Tour…Where to go and what to do when you get there

 Are you starting to think about colleges?
-Do you get overwhelmed by all the choice….school size, geographic location, private vs. public?
-This seminar will help you identify the key areas to think about when deciding on what colleges to visit, provide tips on how to plan the trips effectively and what you can do while you are there.
+Do you get overwhelmed by all the choices….school size, geographic location, private vs. public?
+This seminar will help you identify the key areas to think about when deciding which colleges to visit, provide tips on how to plan the trips effectively and what you can do while you are there.
 We will cover the following topics:

 - How to organize visits, e.g. timing and activities

-- Best time to visit college for sophomore, juniors, and seniors
+- Best time to visit college for sophomores, juniors, and seniors

 - Questions to ask during your visits